-Upon checking in at the Southern Ocean Lodge on Australia's third largest island, visitors truly feel a sense of respite.
-Simply getting to the lodge from the local airport in Kingscote can take over an hour, especially if you stop on the way to check out the wildlife (your driver doubles as a nature guide).
+Upon checking in at the Southern Ocean Lodge on Australia's third largest island, guests can't help but feel a sense of well-being.
+Simply getting to the lodge from the local airport in Kingscote can take more than an hour, offering a chance to unwind, especially if you stop along the way to discover local wildlife with your driver who does double-duty as a nature guide.

 Set on 250 acres, surrounded by coastal national park and perched on a cliff near Hanson Bay, this exclusive lodge might be a little rugged in setting for some, but we think it is ideal for a true getaway.
 The 21 contemporary, cantilevered suites are a work of art, following the flow of the cliff.
 They are gorgeous in design, with their modern style and light-filled spaces lined with floor-to-ceiling windows.
 The dramatic Osprey Pavilion feels like a theater set adorned with custom furnishings, state-of-the-art audio visual system and private plunge pool that unites the interior with the surrounding landscape.